Remedial education: Special Assistance Resource Teachers

-The core element of this substantial change in the delivery of special educational services to children was the new role of the school-based Special Assistance Resource Teacher (SART) which was the focus of this world-first breakthrough in class room integration of pupils experiencing learning difficulties.
+The core element of this change in the delivery of special educational services to children was the role of the school-based Special Assistance Resource Teacher (SART) which was the focus of this world-first breakthrough in class room integration of pupils experiencing learning difficulties.
 The role incorporated all the elements of the service previously performed by external consultants visiting schools.

 As a result, from the beginning of the 1981 school year SARTs were designated by their schools and appointed to the 575 primary schools with enrolments of greater than 300 pupils.
 They were mandated to establish the Special Assistance Program in their schools.
 The Education Department's Special Services Division and the Primary Division monitored the progress of the implementation and produced a number of evaluative reports that were presented to the Minister.

 From the beginning of the 1982 school year, schools with an enrolment of between 150 and 300 pupils designated and appointed a SART to carry out the role on a half-time basis.
 This resulted in and additional 302 primary schools in Victoria having a school-based resource teacher, bringing the total to 877 schools.
 It was not planned to designate a SART at schools with less than 150 pupils.
 At such schools it was planned that the Principal or an appointed staff member would access services from the Special Assistance Resource Centres for children at these schools in need of such services.